|

 Number of threads to use.
 The parallelization scheme is determined by tatami::parallelize().

-Quantile to use to define a per-label score for each test cell, by applying it to the distribution of correlations between the test cell and that label's reference profiles.
-Values closer to 0.5 focus on the behavior of the majority of a label's reference profiles.
-Smaller values will be more sensitive to the presence of a subset of profiles that are more similar to the test cell, which can be useful when the reference profiles themselves are heterogeneous.
+Quantile probability in [0, 1].
+This is used to define a per-label score for each test cell, by applying it to the distribution of correlations between the test cell and that label's reference profiles.
+A value closer to 0.5 focuses on the behavior of the majority of a label's reference profiles.
+A smaller value will be more sensitive to the presence of a subset of profiles that are more similar to the test cell, which can be useful when the reference profiles themselves are heterogeneous.